 - Convey outright title to real estate by way of pre-death gift;

 - Establish a living revocable trust or other type of trust, to own and hold real property; or

 - Use a beneficiary deed, deed upon death, or transfer on death deed (all synonyms referring to the same instrument) to make the transfer of real estate effective upon death.

 As with all estate planning techniques, each of the above options carries with it potential burdens and benefits.

 While using a joint tenancy or other titling options with rights of survivorship is sometimes to referred to as the “Poor Man’s Estate Plan” or “Home Spun Estate Planning”, this article will focus on the particulars and problems with using beneficiary deeds in Las Vegas, Henderson, Clark County and other parts of the State of Nevada.

 In 2011, the State of Nevada passed the Uniform Real Property Transfer on Death Act, which can be found at NRS 111.655 to 111.699 (the “Deed upon Death Act”).
 In pertinent part, the Deed on Death Act allows for the recordation of a deed which will effectively transfer the real property to the named beneficiary upon the death of the grantor.

 These deeds are revocable, so that if the grantor changes her mind she may revoke the conveyance.
-To be effective these Beneficiary Deeds, as they are sometimes called, must be recorded prior to the death of the grantor.
+To be effective these Beneficiary Deeds must be recorded prior to the death of the grantor.

 It should be noted that Transfer on Death Deeds do not “show up” on the Clark County Assessor’s website until someone files an Affidavit of Death (upon the passing of the grantor), but such instruments do “show up” on the Clark County Recorder’s website.